ivoidable/Commander/README.md

 No command shall:

-- Lead to death
+- Lead to death (optional)
 - Include anyone who is not a player
-- Physical damage to anyone not a player
+- Moderate to Severe Physical damage to anyone not a player (Mild or Slight physical damage is fine)
-- Violence
 - Illegal activities

 ## How to gain commands